mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Manage TinyPilot on 20 hours per week

 I failed miserably at reducing my hours last year, but it's now my top priority.

-I'm hopeful that I'll be more successful at reducing my management time this year.
-Most of my management work in 2022 was growing teams that can independently manage TinyPilot's day-to-day operations.
-It required a lot of up front investment in hiring, training, and defining processes, but I expect that investment to pay off in 2023.
+I'm hopeful about my chances this year, my 2022 work represented significant investments into delegation and new processes that take me out of the critical path.

 ### Earn $100k in profit

+For TinyPilot's first two and a half years, I focused on growth.
+My hardware and software engineering costs are roughly the same whether I'm selling 20 devices per month or 2,000, so I needed to reach a certain scale to make the business viable.

-For most of 2023, TinyPilot's production will be [constrained by supply](/retrospectives/2023/01/#losing-450k-in-a-single-email), so I'm going to focus on profit rather than growth.
+For most of 2023, TinyPilot's production will be [constrained by supply](/retrospectives/2023/01/#losing-450k-in-a-single-email), so I can't grow the way I have for the past two years.

-In previous years, I've focused on growth.
-For a hardware business to work, you need to be at a certain scale.
-At this point, I'm at the scale where I'd feel happy maintaining this indefinitely.

-TODO: Expand on this.
+A $100k profit is achievable if we can avoid further hardware redesigns.
+Without the hardware redesigns in 2022, I would have saved around $100k on engineering and $20k on materials.
+If I keep sales steady and run leaner on the hardware side, 2023 should be a profitable year.

 ### Close the TinyPilot office

 I leased a physical office space for TinyPilot [in early 2021](/retrospectives/2021/05/#tinypilots-new-office-the-fun-stuff).
 We use it for assembling devices, fulfilling orders, and storing inventory.

 Having our own local office has helped us adapt quickly to changes in our hardware and processes, but it's a lot of extra overhead.
-This year, I hope to move the assembly process to China, where all of our parts originate.
+This year, I hope to shift  assembly to China, where all of our parts originate.
 I'm also in the process of moving our fulfillment to a third-party logistics vendor.

-If we can pull this off, TinyPilot and its employees will have more flexibility in time and location, since
+Eliminating the TinyPilot office spared us the complexity of maintaining a physical space, managing inventory, and tracking in-person shifts.
+Outsourcing manufacturing and fulfillment will also give the team more time and location flexibility in our work.

 ## Do I still love it?